guycalledavinash/jenkins-file/README.md

-Hey, let's see how to set up jenkins, configure various tools, build a pipeline out of it
+Hey, let's see how to set up jenkins, configure various tools, build a declarative pipeline out of it.

 # Preface
 Jenkins is an open source CI/CD tool with good plugin integration